 Why Is Uninsured Motorist Protection So Important?

 It is estimated that the rate of uninsured motorists on Louisiana roads is approximately 13%.
 This number is slightly under the national average of 13.8% but still presents a major threat to uninsured and insured drivers alike.
 If a driver’s expenses are not covered by a form of insurance, they must be provided for by the driver, typically out-of-pocket.
 Lower monthly premiums through rejection or underinsurance also come with a severe, more costly risk.

 When a person is injured by a negligent driver and the driver turns out to be uninsured, the injured person can make a claim against the uninsured coverage of their own policy.
 The uninsured coverage essentially takes the place of the liability coverage that the negligent driver failed to carry.

-The experienced auto accident attorneys at Gordon & Gordon understand the troublesome and confusing world of insurance navigation.
+The experienced Shreveport car accident attorneys at Gordon & Gordon understand the troublesome and confusing world of insurance navigation.
 If you or a loved one are suffering as a result of an auto accident or other personal injury in Shreveport or the surrounding areas, please contact us today at 318-716-HELP for a free and confidential consultation to protect your rights and limit potential liabilities.